Back to triplala

 March 2026 · 5 min read

-Your Todo App Wasn't Built for Travel Planning
+Your Todo App Wasn't Built for Organizing Email

-Notion pages, Apple Notes, and shared spreadsheets feel productive — until you're digging through them at the airport.
-Here's why a purpose-built tool handles trip details better.
+Notion pages, Apple Notes, and shared spreadsheets feel productive — until you're digging through them to find that order confirmation or restaurant recommendation.
+Here's why a purpose-built tool handles email-sourced information better.

 You've probably tried it.
-A Notion database with columns for dates, prices, and confirmation numbers.
-An Apple Note with links pasted in from booking emails.
-A shared Google Doc your travel partner stopped updating after day two.
-Maybe a Todoist project with “book hotel” and “research restaurants” as checkboxes.
+A Notion database with columns for names, dates, and prices.
+An Apple Note with links pasted in from confirmation emails.
+A shared Google Doc your partner stopped updating after day two.
+Maybe a Todoist project with “research blenders” and “book hotel” as checkboxes.

 These tools are great at what they were designed for — tasks, notes, and documents.
-But trip planning isn't a task list.
-It's a collection of structured data (dates, locations, prices, confirmation codes) scattered across dozens of emails, and generic tools force you to manually wrangle all of it into shape.
+But organizing information that arrives by email isn't a task list.
+It's a collection of structured data (dates, prices, locations, tracking numbers, product details) scattered across dozens of messages, and generic tools force you to manually wrangle all of it into shape.

 The Manual Entry Problem

-Every todo and note-taking app shares the same fundamental limitation for travel: you have to type everything in yourself.
-Your hotel confirmation arrives as an email with dates, an address, a price, a cancellation policy, and a booking reference.
+Every todo and note-taking app shares the same fundamental limitation for email-sourced information: you have to type everything in yourself.
+An order confirmation arrives with item names, prices, a tracking number, and a delivery date.
 To get that into Notion, you copy-paste each field.
 To get it into Apple Notes, you screenshot the email or paste a wall of text.

 Most people start strong and then stop updating.
-By the time the trip arrives, half the bookings are in the app and half are buried in email.
+By the time you actually need the information, half of it is in the app and half is buried in email.
 You end up searching both places anyway, which is worse than having no system at all.

 Notes Don't Have Structure

-A travel booking has inherent structure: a type (hotel, flight, restaurant), dates, a location, a price, a confirmation number.
+An order confirmation has inherent structure: a product name, a price, a date, a tracking number.
+A restaurant recommendation has a name, a location, a cuisine type.
 Note-taking apps treat all of this as freeform text.
 Notion gets closer with databases, but you're still designing the schema yourself and typing in each row.

-The lack of structure means you can't do the things that actually matter during a trip: see today's bookings at a glance, sort by date, or tap an address to open directions.
+The lack of structure means you can't do the things that actually matter: see all your pending orders at a glance, sort items by price, filter by date, or group by topic.
 Your perfectly formatted Notion table is really just a prettier spreadsheet — one that still requires you to scroll, squint, and cross-reference.

 Sharing Is Harder Than It Should Be

-Traveling with someone?
+Organizing with someone else?
 Now you need a shared system.
 Google Docs works until two people edit the same section.
-Notion requires your travel partner to have an account and understand your page layout.
+Notion requires everyone to have an account and understand your page layout.
 Apple Notes sharing is limited to other Apple users.
 Todoist needs everyone on the same workspace.

-The deeper problem is that these tools share documents, not trip data.
-When your partner books a restaurant, they have to remember to update the shared doc.
-When you change a hotel, you have to find and edit the right row.
+The deeper problem is that these tools share documents, not structured data.
+When your partner finds a great product, they have to remember to update the shared doc.
+When you receive an order confirmation, you have to find and edit the right row.
 There's no single source of truth — just a document that's hopefully up to date.

-Triplala starts from a different premise: your booking details already exist in your email.
-Instead of asking you to retype them, you forward confirmation emails to a trip-specific address like bali@triplala.app and the AI extracts everything automatically — hotel names, dates, prices, confirmation numbers, locations.
+Triplala starts from a different premise: the information you want to organize already exists in your email.
+Instead of asking you to retype it, you forward emails to a topic-specific address like shopping@triplala.app and the AI extracts everything automatically — product names, prices, dates, locations, tracking details, and images.

 No manual entry.
 No designing database schemas.
-No copy-pasting confirmation codes.
-Forward the email, and the details appear on your trip dashboard, already categorized and structured.
+No copy-pasting order numbers.
+Forward the email, and the details appear on your dashboard, already categorized and structured.
+It works for order confirmations, travel bookings, recipe links, product recommendations, event tickets, and anything else that arrives by email or lives on a web page.

 Side by Side